Chapter I. General Provisions

-As soon as possible the above mentioned information shall be forwarded to
+As soon as possible the above-mentioned information shall be

-the Information Bureau described in Article 122 of the Geneva Convention
+forwarded to the information bureau described in Article 122 of the Geneva

-relative to the Treatment of Prisoners of War of 12 August 1949, which shall
+Convention relative to the Treatment of Prisoners of War of August 12, 1949,

-transmit this information to the Power on which these persons depend through
+which shall transmit this information to the Power on which these persons

-the intermediary of the Protecting Power and of the Central Prisoners of War
+depend through the intermediary of the Protecting Power and of the Central

 Parties to the conflict shall prepare and forward to each other through